 Local SEO isn’t only for smaller businesses.
 No matter how big your law firm may be, having bricks and mortar business locations means you must optimise for local search.
 If you want to maximise your foot traffic, you have to start local – it’s as simple as that.

 With local SEO it’s not about size; it’s about location and optimisation.
-So we thought it would be a good time to release an updated guide to local SEO for legal marketers in 2017 – with actionable tips every step of the way.
+So we thought it would be a good time to release an updated guide to local SEO for legal marketers – with actionable tips every step of the way.

 Local SEO has changed a bit over the last few years.
 Instead of the old seven-pack of local search results, we now have three.
 Of course, this means the competition to be seen on the initial results page is tougher, but the reduction also gives users more reason to click through to see more options.